View basket (0 items $0.00)

 Eva Norlyk Smith: How does yoga help counteract osteoporosis?

 Loren Fishman: Well, let me count the ways.
-Most people have heard of Wolf’s law: The architectonic, the structural support of bone, follows the lines of force to which that bone is exposed.
+Most people have heard of Wolff’s law: The architectonic, the structural support of bone, follows the lines of force to which that bone is exposed.
 When bone cells get stimulated through being compressed or twisted or elongated, they produce more bone mass until that bone gets strong enough, to resist the pressure.
 At that point the pressure no longer distorts the bone, and the bone-making cells stop making more.
 What a wonderful feedback system.
 In osteoporosis, the bones bend more, so pressure is more effective in stimulating the cells to make bone.

 In short, like weight training, yoga works by stressing the bone.
 Yoga stimulates the bone with isometric contraction at almost every conceivable angle for long periods of time.